UniMath/agda-unimath/src/foundation/cartesian-products-set-quotients.lagda.md

-# Binary functoriality of set quotients
+# Cartesian products of set quotients

 ```agda
 module foundation.cartesian-products-set-quotients where